chjj/termcoin/README.md

 backend is still supported for other currencies.
 It's just not as featureful due to limitations in the [coin]d rpc server.

-termcoin is written in node.js, using [blessed][blessed], and uses bitcoind (and optionally other cryptocurrency rpc servers) as its backend.

 ## Screenshots

 ![](https://raw.githubusercontent.com/chjj/termcoin/master/img/01.png)